Last Updated on August 6, 2022

 First things first.
 Their tagline is “Rescue, Rehabilitation, Release”, they are not a zoo and nor do they act like one.
-They are very much a rehabilitation centre and a working hospital, that offer tours in order to educate people about sea turtles.
-The Turtle Hospital was the first hospital of its kind in the world!
+The Turtle Hospital is very much a rehabilitation centre and a working hospital.
+They offer tours in order to educate people about sea turtles and help raise funds.
+It was the first hospital of its kind in the world!

 Since it opened, The Turtle Hospital has released more than 2000 turtles back into the wild!
 Although try as they might, unfortunately not all the turtles that arrive at the hospital can be released back into the ocean.
 For example, one of the main injuries that makes a sea turtle unreleasable is ‘bubble butt syndrome’ (yep, real name!).
-This occurs if they get hit by a boat and are then unable to release gas, causing it to float to the surface.
+This occurs if they get hit by a boat and are then unable to release gas.
+It causes the turtle to float to the surface.

 Releasing it back into the wild in this condition would make it a target for repeat boat strikes.
 However in captivity they are able to continue living a happy life with this syndrome.
 It can be controlled by adding temporary weights to their shell to help them to sink/swim easier.
 (Dot at the National River Museum in Dubuque Iowa is an example of this!)

-During my visit in December, there were 38 turtles at the hospital, representing 3 out of the 5 species that are commonly found around the Florida Keys.
+During my visit in December, there were 38 turtles at the hospital.
+They represented 3 out of the 5 species that are commonly found around the Florida Keys.
 5 were permanent residents and 17 were non-releasable.
 A week later, another 32 (!!!) turtles arrived at the hospital after being washed up on the New England shores after not migrating south quick enough.
 Their bodies had begun shutting down due to the cold water temperatures!